Uriconian: Geological relationships

 There is much uncertainty about the exact age of the Uriconian rocks primarily due to the complex structure of the folded and faulted rocks.
 All contacts are discordant, hence no direct relationships with the Longmyndian Supergroup can de deduced, and a relative age has not been established.

-Relationships to other potential lateral equivalents (from the eastern part of the Avalonia palaeo micro-continent known as the Monian Terrane) are still conjectural albeit to varying degrees.
+Relationships to other potential lateral equivalents (from the eastern part of the Avalonia palaeo micro-continent known as the Monian terrane) are still conjectural albeit to varying degrees.
 The following relationships are all interpreted from figures presented in Brenchley (2006).
 The relationship to the Longmyndian Supergroup is generally accepted as coeval for the Shropshire/South Wales area.
-Other Neoproterozoic Phase II (NP2) rocks of similar age are the Warren House Formation of the Malvern Hills (566 +/-2 Ma), South Charnwood Diorites (of the Charnwood Terrane – these stretch back into NP1 though), Fachwen & Minfordd Formations (Arfon/Llyn area), and the blueschist metamorphosed Aethwy Terrane Blueschists.
+Other Neoproterozoic phase II (NP2) rocks of similar age are the Warren House formation of the Malvern Hills (566 +/-2 Ma), South Charnwood diorites (of the Charnwood Terrane – these stretch back into NP1 though), Fachwen & Minfordd formations (Arfon/Llyn area), and the blueschist metamorphosed Aethwy terrane blueschists.

 Other notes

 Given the steep dip of the Uriconian rocks relative to the shallow inclination of the Cambrian, the Uriconian the tectonic events can be classed as pre-Atdabanian (Stage 2, Lower Cambrian).
 Zircon dating has given similar ages of 566.6+/-2.9Ma from the Longmyndian Supergroup and 566+/-2Ma for the Uriconian Volcanics.

-This leads to suggest that the area was affected by (Uriconian) volcanism and associated events between 570-550 Ma including the intrusion of the Ercall Granophyre.
+This leads to suggest that the area was affected by (Uriconian) volcanism and associated events between 570 and 550 Ma including the intrusion of the Ercall Granophyre.
 This potentially created a thermal extension of the area allowing sedimentation to occur within the basin.